Section Council Members:

 Representative on General Council:

 The Section of Surgery was one of the original sections of the Royal Academy of Medicine in Ireland, founded in 1882.
-The Section of Surgery replaced the Dublin Society of Surgeons.
+The Section of Surgery replaced the Surgical Society of Ireland.
 The Section of Surgery is governed by a council and President.
 The section holds a series of monthly meetings from October to May where members present surgical cases.

 Here is the opening address from the first meeting of the Surgical Section held on Friday, 8th December 1882:

 President – John Kellock Barton, M.D., President R.C.S.I